albandungiy/albandungiy/README.md

 - 👋 Hi, I’m @albandungiy
-- 👀 I’m interested in Wen & Mobile Programming
+- 👀 I’m interested in Web & Mobile Programming
 - 🌱 I’m currently learning Laravel and React Native
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @alwa.aziz